qualisign/optipulse.github.io/whitepaper.md

     a mesh-networking platform with a chance of succeeding may raise the defenses of ISP's.
 This possibility should be discussed in more detail.
 It seems to me that the case against a mesh-networks would be much more difficult to make, and legal challenges are unlikely to pose a sustained threat.

-## OptiPulse's Light Grid<a id="sec-2-3" name="sec-2-3"></a>
+## Next-Generation Wireless<a id="sec-2-3" name="sec-2-3"></a>

+While big names like Google make plans for massive yet noninclusive fiber buildouts, a new generation of wireless internet technologies is emerging as a serious challenger to the conventional wisdom that more bandwidth necessitates more fiber.
+Feats of innovation have and will continue to power an internet revolution that can deliver high-speed connections to everyone &#x2013; not just those privileged to be living in the richest cities where costly backhaul buildout is conceivable.
+Wireless seems the obvious means toward this end, as it the avoids prohibitively costly construction costs of digging up vast stretches of earth, repairing broken cables, etc.  Not to mention the added convenience of avoiding zoning laws in many instances.
+Let's examine some of the exciting new developments in wireless hardware:

+### Optipulse<a id="sec-2-3-1" name="sec-2-3-1"></a>

 OptiPulse is a tech startup with a revolutionary internet technology called the Light Grid.
 It is a physical-layer technology based on a novel invention in electro-optics, which just so happens to overcome many of the difficulties associated with mesh networks like power consumption and latency.
 Like other elite photonic transmitters, it is capable of 5G bit-rates.
 Unlike fiber-optics, however, it is wireless and therefore relatively cheap and easy to deploy.
-Mesh Market has secured an early partnership with OptiPulse which will allow the opening of its products for pre-sale to end-consumers and network planners.
+Being a relatively new company in the prototype stage of development, Optipulse (or similar companies with already-proven concepts) could use Mesh Market to offer a pre-sale of its products and fund product development without resorting to outside investment.
+A pre-sale strategy  could enable companies to reach production stage without diluting ownership and sacrificing vision.

 ![img](./prototype-image.jpg)
 OptiPulse's Prototype